 When selecting your salmon fillet, make sure it is wild caught.
-The taste of wild caught salmon is unparalleled, and is higher in minerals (including potassium, zinc and iron) than its farm-raised counterpart.
-Wild caught salmon contains about half the fat as farm-raised salmon, so it is important to use some oil if baking or roasting in the oven.Print
+The taste of wild caught salmon is unparalleled, and is higher in minerals (including potassium, zinc, and iron) than its farm-raised counterpart.
+Wild caught salmon contains about half the fat as farm-raised salmon, so it is important to use some oil if baking, roasting, or grilling wild salmon.

 - sea salt